Prajapatkhushi/delta-Demo/README.md

 # delta-Demo
-This is a demo for Git &amp; GitHub clad
+This is a demo for Git &amp; GitHub class.